Autumn colours at Lake Tekapo

 Willow trees along the Arrow River in April

-Nelson and the Abel Tasman National Park
+Exploring Nelson & the Abel Tasman in April

 The Nelson region and Abel Tasman National Park are one of the sunniest places in the country.
+By April, hikers and visitors to the Abel Tasman in particular have largely gone, leaving the tracks and beaches wonderfully peaceful.

 Walk the Abel Tasman when the tracks are empty